 The game is the thirteenth installment of the Castlevania franchise and is a direct sequel to Castlevania: Rondo of Blood for the PC Engine, taking a radically different approach to the traditional Castlevania platforming while introducing the dark, gothic, painting-like art style of character designer Ayami Kojima.

-The game is known for being the epitome of the Metroidvania genre (alongside Super Metroid), which trades the level-by-level linearity of traditional platformers for free exploration of one large 2D world.
-(A concept previously only seen in the Castlevania franchise from Castlevania II: Simon's Quest) The game also introduces RPG elements to the series, as Alucard gains experience points from defeating enemies (and can level up), finds new weapons, and learns new spells.
+The game is known for being the epitome of the Metroidvania genre (alongside Super Metroid), which trades the level-by-level linearity of traditional platformers for free exploration of one large 2D open world (a concept previously only seen in the Castlevania franchise from Castlevania II: Simon's Quest, and to a lesser extent, Vampire Killer).
+The game also introduces more RPG elements to the series (to a greater extent than Simon's Quest), as Alucard gains experience points from defeating enemies (and can level up), finds new weapons, and learns new spells.

 Castlevania: Symphony of the Night begins in the year 1792 with the player as vampire hunter Richter Belmont, fighting Dracula in similar vein to the final stage of Castlevania: Rondo of Blood (adding a memorable dialog between them).
 Five years later, after Dracula's defeat, Richter mysteriously disappears and Dracula's castle reappears out of the mist.
 The player then begins the main quest as Dracula's dhampir son, Alucard, who awakens from his self-induced sleep (sometime after his involvement in Castlevania III: Dracula's Curse) to investigate.
 On the way, he encounters Maria Renard, Richter's sister-in-law and fellow vampire hunter who is also searching for the whereabouts of Richter.

-Castlevania: Symphony of the Night is a non-linear, Metroidvania style sidescrolling action platformer game.
+Castlevania: Symphony of the Night is a non-linear, Metroidvania-style, side-scrolling, action-adventure platformer game.
 Alucard, the main character, will navigate the many sectors of Dracula's castle with flexibility in his progression.
 The castle is maze like, with many hidden passages, deadly obstacles, and increasingly difficult enemies.
 The game incorporates the classic Castlevania platform gameplay, and mixes it with the exploration of titles like Super Metroid and Castlevania II: Simon's Quest.
 To progress, Alucard must gather powers, defeat bosses, and discover the secrets of Dracula's domain.

 Combat in Castlevania is based on real-time combat, meaning that you can continuously dodge and attack without having to experience any breaks in combat.
 Alucard has a variety of weapons at his disposal, he can wield swords, axes, shields, wands, and items.
 Alucard has a nifty reversal-dash technique where he slides backwards to avoid any enemy attacks, this is one of Alucard's most useful tools to avoid being damaged.
 Equipment and items can be found from the castle, acquired through enemy droppings and bought from the strange Master Librarian residing in the library.